RichShillingtonMSFT/Azure-Subscription-Mgmt/README.md

 The script performs several tasks, including:

 * Creates a Resource Group named Subscription-Management-RG
-* Creates a Key Vault named KeyVault-{first 13 charachters of your Subscription ID}
+* Creates a Key Vault named KeyVault-{first 13 characters of your Subscription ID}
 * Creates an Azure Automation Account with a RunAs Account
 * Creates custom Role Definitions for the Automation Account
 * Creates a shared Storage Account named sharedsa{first 13 characters of your Subscription ID without the hyphens}